-Specific details on the valuation methods for particular classess of assets are listed below:
+Specific details on the valuation methods for particular classes of assets are listed below:

 - Equities traded through a stock exchange are valued at the latest quoted price.
 Where more than one price is quoted the 'bid' price is used. - Unit Trusts and managed funds are valued at the closing single price or the bid price where applicable.
-These reflect the market value of the underlying investments. - Unquoted securities and pooled private equity investments are valued at fair value by the fund managers at the year end in accordance with industry accepted guidelines.
+These reflect the market value of the underlying investments.

-• The market value of fixed interest investments is based on the 'clean price', i.e. excludes income accrued at 31 March but not yet due for payment.

-Property investments are stated at open market value based on a quarterly independent valuation at the Net Assets Statement date.
+- Unquoted securities and pooled private equity investments are valued at fair value by the fund managers based on earnings, revenues and comparable valuations in accordance with industry accepted guidelines. - The market value of fixed interest investments is based on the 'clean price', i.e. excludes income accrued at 31 March but not yet due for payment. - Property investments are stated at open market value based on a quarterly independent external valuation in accordance with the Royal Institute of Chartered Surveyors' Valuation Standards at the Net Assets Statement date based on lease terms, nature of tenancies, covanent strength, vacancy levels, estimated rental growth and discount rate.